Non-abelian Rees construction and pure motives: The general non-abelian Rees construction

 A {\it tensor functor} is a $K$-linear (strong) symmetric monoidal functor $\phi:\, \sC\to \sC'$.
 If $\sC$ and $\sC'$ are rigid, $\phi$ preserves duals.

 A {\it fiber functor} with coefficients in some extension $K'$ of $K$ is a faithful tensor functor $\phi: \,\sC\to {\rm{Vec}}_{K'}$.

-This is compatible with the usual terminology for tannakian categories, because if $\sC$ is tannakian over $K$, any faithful tensor functor $\sC\to {\rm{Vec}}_{K'}$ is exact \cite[10.7]{O'S2}\cite[2.4.1]{CEOP}\cite{K1}\footnote{this result, obtained in different ways, seems to fill the gap in Saavedra's description of tannakian categories \cite{Sa} in a more economic way than Deligne's geometry in tannakian categories \cite{D}.}.
+This is compatible with the usual terminology for tannakian categories, because {\it if $\sC$ is tannakian over $K$, any faithful tensor functor $\sC\to {\rm{Vec}}_{K'}$ is exact} \cite[10.7]{O'S2}\cite[2.4.1]{CEOP}\cite{K1}\footnote{this result, obtained in different ways, seems to fill the gap in Saavedra's description of tannakian categories \cite{Sa} in a more economic way than Deligne's geometry in tannakian categories \cite{D}; \cf the discussion in \cite[3.15, p.
+161]{DM}, where the gap is connected to a problem of exactness.}.